inEXASCALE/pychop/README.md

 ## A Python package for simulating low precision arithmetic

 With the increasing availability and support of lower-precision floating-point arithmetics beyond the IEEE Standard 64-bit double and 32-bit single precisions in both hardware and software simulation, low-precision arithmetic operations as well as the number formats, e.g., 16-bit half precision,  have been widely studied and exploited in numerous applications in the modern scientific computing and machine learning algorithms.
 Low-precision floating point arithmetic offers greater throughput, reduced data communication, and less energy usage. ``pychop`` is a Python library for efficient quantization, it enable to convert single or double precision numbers into low-bitwidth representation.
-The purpose of ``pychop``, following the same function of ``chop`` in Matlab provided by Nick higham, is to simulate the low precision formats as well as fixed-point/integer quantization based on single and double precisions, which is pravalent on modern machine architecture.

- It also provides Torch backend, which enables to simulate training Neural Network in low precision.
+The purpose of ``pychop``, following the same function of ``chop`` in Matlab provided by Nick higham, is to simulate the low precision formats as well as fixed-point/integer quantization based on single and double precisions, which is pravalent on modern machine architecture.  ``pychop`` also provides Torch and JAX backend, which enables to simulate training Neural Network in low precision.

-The supported rounding modes include:

-1. Round to nearest using round to even last bit to break ties (the default).

-2. Round towards plus infinity (round up).

-3. Round towards minus infinity (round down).

-4. Round towards zero.

-5. Stochastic rounding - round to the next larger or next smaller floating-point number with probability proportional to the distance to those floating-point numbers.

-6. Stochastic rounding - round to the next larger or next smaller floating-point number with equal probability.

-Subnormal numbers is supported, they are flushed to zero if it not considered (by setting `subnormal` to 0).

 This package provides consistent APIs to the chop software by Nick higham as much as possible.
 For the first four rounding mode,  with the same user-specific parameters, ``pychop`` generates exactly same result as that of the chop software.
 For stochastic rounding (``rmode`` as 5 and 6), both output same results if random numbers is given the same.